When ambition meets opportunity

 The programme is a great way to test the waters of retail and it will teach you valuable skills, lessons and professional habits.
 And it’s a great way for you to experience the vast world of opportunities at M&S. I even left and returned to M&S after a short period, as for me, the difference between M&S and other retailers is how connected the customer is to our brand.
 From my grandparents, who loved to meet their friends at their local M&S Café, to my mother, who took me and my brother to the M&S in Lancaster – my family has always had a personal connection to the brand.
 And that’s what we stand for as a business.
 I don’t think you get that in any other retailers.”

-Find out more about the Business Placement Programme, by clicking here.Inside M&S
+Find out more about the Business Placement Programme, and click here.Inside M&S